 - Basic COVID-19 testing and any cold or flu-like symptom health screenings are free of charge on board.
 Sailors and Crew have 24/7 access to the fully-equipped private medical health center.

 - We’ve increased our medical capabilities with additional ventilators, and increased inventories of oxygen capacity and PPE.

-- Any of our Sailors or Crew who become unwell are routinely isolated in their cabins to protect others, and anyone who has come into close contact with the impacted individuals will do the same.
+- Any of our Sailors or Crew who become unwell are routinely isolated in their cabins to protect others, and anyone who has come into close contact with the impacted individuals will be notified accordingly.

 - Isolated Sailors and Crew will receive care from third-party medical providers on board until they can disembark and receive any additional treatment that may be needed.

 - Protecting our Crew who look after you through the use of masks and gloves, intense uniform cleaning, and extensive training and education around COVID-19 — from proper cleaning and disinfecting to care for those we look after.

 Caring for each other extends beyond the time we sail together.
 In the instance that any of our Sailors or Crew become unwell after we return home, we want you to know we’ve got your back: